aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 Create and configure a virtual network gateway.md

    |                 |                   | Configure BGP                               | Disabled                     |
    | Review + create |                   | Review your settings and select **Create**. |                              |

-   >Note : It can take upto 45 minutes to create a virtual network gateway
+   >Note : It can take upto 45 minutes to create a virtual network gateway, do not wait continue to next task

 ## Task 7: Create ManufacturingVnet Gateway